WHAT IS A SOLVENT?

 A solvent is a liquid product with the strength and capability of dissolving another substance.
 The solute is the substance dissolved in the solvent, thereby forming a solution.

-In ACES (Adhesives, Coatings, Elastomers & Sealants) applications, the solute is typically the resinous binder component of a solution changing its state in forming the solution.
-Water is by far the most common solvent, but in ACES applications it's rarely called a solvent.
+In coatings and construction applications, the solute is typically the resinous binder component of a solution changing its state in forming the solution.
+Water is by far the most common solvent, but in coatings and consruction applications it's rarely called a solvent.
 Typically, water is known as a diluent – a diluent is a liquid used to dilute the concentration of other liquids.
 So in summary:

 - Solvent: liquids that dissolve other substances (solutes).